vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/config/style.md

 title: Style config
 icon: style
 category:
-  - config
+  - Config
 tag:
-  - config
+  - Theme Config
-  - style
+  - Style
 ---

 You can change the theme’s styles in `.vuepress/styles` by writing variable values in the `config.scss` and `palette.scss` files.